philippines69/carlcastroarchives/_posts/2022-06-28-my-first-post-finally.md

 ---
 <figure> <img src="https://cdn.discordapp.com/attachments/993410728088305734/993757362487828550/unknown.png" alt="Literally me right now" style="width:600px;"> <figcaption>Fig. 1.0 - Me right now</figcaption> </figure>

 I've been working on this site for months now.
-And honestly?
+Honestly?
 Installing [**Jekyll**](https://jekyllrb.com/) was a colossal pain in the butt.
 Take note, my experience with web development was virtually ZERO before this, so you can imagine the amount of head-scratching and face-palming before I could even get it up and running.

 But hey, you're reading this right now, so I guess it all worked out in the end!